ibm-s390-linux/s390-tools/README.md

    all s390-tools that are written in rust and require external crates.
    Disable the compilation of all tools in `rust/` using HAVE_CARGO=0 See the `rust/README.md` for Details
+   - cpacfinfo:
+     Command line interface to get information about CP Assist for Cryptographic Functions (CPACF)
    - pvattest:
      Create, perform, and verify IBM Secure Execution attestation measurements.
    - pvapconfig: